Transporter bridge

 A transporter bridge, also known as a ferry bridge or aerial transfer bridge, is a type of movable bridge that carries a segment of roadway across a river.
 The gondola is slung from a tall span by wires or a metal frame.
 The design has been used to cross navigable rivers or other bodies of water, where there is a requirement for ship traffic to be able to pass.
 This has been a rare type of bridge, with fewer than two dozen built.
-There are just twelve that continue to be used today, including one converted into a lift bridge and one designed as, but not yet operating as, a transporter bridge.
+There are just twelve that continue to be used today.

 History

 The concept of the transporter bridge was invented in 1873 by Charles Smith (1844–1882), the manager of an engine works in Hartlepool, England.
 He called it a "bridge ferry" and unsuccessfully presented his ideas to councils in Hartlepool, Middlesbrough, and Glasgow.

 The first transporter bridge, Vizcaya Bridge was built between Las Arenas and Portugalete, Spain, in 1893.
 The design from Alberto Palacio inspired others to attempt similar structures.
 The idea came about in locations where it was seen as impractical to build long approach ramps that would be required to reach a high span, and in places where ferries are not easily able to cross.
 Because transporter bridges can carry only a limited load, the idea was little used after the rise of the automobile.

 The first such bridge built in France, the 1898 Rouen bridge crossing the Seine, was destroyed by the French Army to slow down German troops in World War II.
 Transporter bridges were popular in France, where five were erected and another partially completed.